10 Dec Key Elements of a Killer Sales Kickoff

 During your sales kickoff event

-During the event, foster networking and the give an opportunity for people who might not otherwise socialize the time to do so.
+During the event, foster networking and give an opportunity for people who might not otherwise socialize the time to do so.
 This is the time to give access to multilevel engagement, such as providing entry-level sales reps the chance to speak and interact with C-level executives.

 Try mixing things up, such as hosting live Q&As, roundtables and even breakouts with different departments.
 Additionally, this is the perfect chance to share sales successes and give out recognition and prizes for those who have performed exceptionally well.